mbarkhau/pretty-traceback/README.md

     pass    # no need to fail because of missing dev dependency
 ```

-## Cavets

-The hook is only installed if the existing hook is the default.
+Note, that the hook is only installed if the existing hook is the default.
 Any existing hooks that were installed before the call of `pretty_traceback.install` will be left in place.

 ## Alternatives

-Pretty Traceback is heavilly inspired by the backtrace modile by nir0s.
+Pretty Traceback is heavily inspired by the backtrace module by nir0s.

 - https://github.com/nir0s/backtrace
 - https://github.com/willmcgugan/rich#tracebacks